felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 #### Key Insights

-- LTV distribution is heavily right-skewed, indicating revenue concentration among a small subset of customers
+- Most customers generate a small amount of value.
-- Median LTV is far below the mean, showing that typical customers generate relatively low value
-- Top 10% of customers contribute disproportionately, creating meaningful dependence on high-value users
+- A much smaller group of customers generates far more value than the average user.
+- The “typical” customer contributes relatively little compared to the top customers.
+- A meaningful share of total revenue comes from the top 10% of users.
+- This means the business depends more on high-value customers than on the average user.

 <br><br>
 ---